Nicholasdgiles/nicholasgiles.github.io/_posts/2021-11-10-plantcare.markdown

 ### Userflow
 I also created an abbreviated userflow to align on a minimum viable product.
-By focusing on a happy path for the user, I was able to document the primary userflow that would constitution the user experience.
+By focusing on a happy path for the user, I was able to document the primary flow that would constitution the user experience.
 <img src="http://nicholasgiles.com/assets/images/plantcare/userflow.svg" alt="Plantcare Assistant Userflow" />
 <figcaption class="caption">Happy Path Userflow</figcaption>